 GNU Ncurses is a programming library that allows the users to write text-based user interfaces(TUI).
 Many text-based games have been created using this library.
 One popular example is PacVim, a CLI game to learn VIM commands.
-In this brief tutorial, we will be discussing how to install Ncurses library in Unix-like operating systems.
+In this brief tutorial, we will be discussing how to install Ncurses library in Linux and Unix-like operating systems.

 Ncurses is available in the default repositories of most Linux distributions.
 For instance, you can install it on Arch-based systems using the following command: